open-dev-top/freeCodeCamp-learning/README.md

 #### Part 2

-- Learn the CSS Box Model by Building a Rothko Painting
+- <a href="http://198.46.218.141:8080/freeCodeCamp-learning/Responsive_Web_Design_Certification/Learn_the_CSS_Box_Model_by_Building_a_Rothko_Painting/index.html">Learn the CSS Box Model by Building a Rothko Painting

+- Learn CSS Flexbox by Building a Photo Gallery